 The City contracts its fire and ambulance dispatching through a central dispatching service (Central County Emergency 911 Dispatching Center).
-The total charges for these services rendered during the year ended June 30, 2018 were \$91,945.
+The agreement is effective through December 31, 2021, and automatically renews until canceled.
+The total charges for these services rendered during the year ended June 30, 2019 were \$97,414.

 The City has a cooperative agreement with two other municipalities to form the West Central Dispatch Center (WCDC).
 WCDC provides police dispatch services to the City.
 The fees paid to WCDC are based on the percentage of calls for service of each member city.
-During the year ended June 30, 2018, the City paid \$258,784 to WCDC, which included \$12,784 for phone and internet charges.
+The agreement is effective until cancelled.
+During the year ended June 30, 2019, the City paid \$274,692 to WCDC, which included \$13,132 for phone and internet charges.